How to Make Metal Jewelry Pendants

 • Pliers

-Create a design for your pendant.
-Develop a design that will look attractive when cut from a flat sheet of metal, such as bird, heart, or cross.
+Develop a design that will look attractive when cut from a flat sheet of metal, such as a bird, heart or cross.

-Use a pencil to draw an outline of your design on a sturdy piece of paper.
+Draw an outline of your design on a sturdy piece of paper.
 Cut out the design with scissors.
-Use it as a template to trace the same design in pencil onto your sheet metal.
+Use the template to trace the design onto the sheet metal.

 Cut the pendant out of the sheet metal with scissors or tin snips.
 Tin snips may cut more easily through the metal, while scissors may be useful for delicate designs.